5 best places to live in Cornwall

 Situated on the north coast of Cornwall, Padstow is a must-visit for anyone looking to understand why Cornwall is so popular.
 Padstow is home to impressive sandy beaches, but it stands out for its history.
 The working harbour gives visitors a taste of what life in Cornwall is really like, with fisherman bringing in their daily catch.

 Chef Rick Stein has helped put Padstow on the map, bringing a boost to the local economy.
-Besides the thriving food scene, Padstow is ideally located for exploring.
+Besides the thriving food scene, Padstow is ideally located for exploring other nice towns in Cornwall.
 Truro and St Austell are around a 40-minute drive away for day trips, but there's plenty going on in Padstow, too.

 Lovely pubs, cafes and bars line the harbour, creating a perfect setting for a cosy evening or a lively night out.
 Kids can enjoy crabbing on the beautiful beach in the better weather or run off energy at Wheal Jubilee Park.